brown-palm/Spacewalk-18-benchmark/README.md

 | label              | The step index that the segment belongs to. `-1` indicates unavailable.  |

 ## Tasks on Spacewalk-18
-We have two tasks on Spacewalk-18 benchmark - [step recognition](#Task-1---Step-Recognition) and [intra-video retrieval](#Task-2---Intra-video-Retrieval).
-They share the same training, validation, and test video splits, which are listed in [`tasks/split.json`](tasks/split.json).
+We have two tasks on Spacewalk-18 benchmark - [step recognition](#Task-1---Step-Recognition) and [video question answering](#Task-2---Video-Question-Answering).
+The training, validation, and test video splits are listed in [`tasks/split.json`](tasks/split.json).
+The step recognition task includes all three splits while the video question answering is for test purpose only.

 ![task_img](assets/task_img.png)